huahua0611/git_learning/README.md

 - change from web by first client

-- change from remote git by second client
+- change from remote git by second client, add someting